Maxime Jasse

-Maxime Jasse (born 4 January 1988) is a French professional footballer who plays as midfielder for Mâcon.
+Maxime Jasse (born 4 January 1988) is a French former professional footballer who played as midfielder.

 Career

-Jasse trained as a youth with AJ Auxerre, and in August 2007 made his Ligue 1 debut for the club against Lyon.
+Jasse trained as a youth with Auxerre, and in August 2007 made his Ligue 1 debut for the club against Lyon.
 He spent the 2009–10 season on loan with Ligue 2 side Dijon, and experienced a single first team game during the spell.
 In July 2011 he left Auxerre and signed for FC Villefranche of Championnat de France Amateur.

 Jasse has been captain of Villefranche since at least 2015.

 On 17 June 2021, he moved to Mâcon.